 Standard Operating Procedure: The Secret To A Fail-proof SOP

 No one is going to claim that McDonald’s makes the world’s best burger.
-Then why then can it sell $50 million burgers a day?
+Why, then, can it sell $50 million burgers a day?
 Because it can deliver the same burger everywhere, every time.
 That is the magic of a standard operating procedure (SOP), and it works in any company where it is used correctly.

 In this article, you will learn answers to these questions: